dilshankarunarathne/design-patterns/src/main/java/me/karunarathne/DesignPatterns/Singleton/README.md

 If we want a class to have only one object we can use this pattern.
 Objects that are used for logging, device drivers for printers or registry settings need to have only one of a kind.
+If there are multiple objects, we may encounter